kaman1/React-Projects/README.md

-# React-Projects
+#How to run the React-Projects

-To run the project
+frontend Header

 ### clone the repository:
 git clone https://github.com/kaman1/React-Projects.git